 '''

-delete integer [, . . . ] delete all delete
+delete integer [, . . . ]

+delete all

+delete

 '''

-Enter the delete command followed by the number or numbers associated with a breakpoint or trace (as listed by the status command) to remove the specified breakpoint or tracepoint.
+Enter the delete command followed by the number or numbers associated with a breakpoint, trace, or watch (as listed by the status command) to remove the specified breakpoint, tracepoint or watchpoint.

-Enter the delete all command or the delete command to remove all breakpoints and tracepoints.
+Enter the delete all command or the delete command to remove all breakpoints, tracepoints, or watchpoints.

-This command operates on a per program basis; you must first load a program (using the load command) or attach to a process (using the attach command).
+This command operates on a per-program basis; you must first load a program (using the load command) or attach to a process (using the attach command).